 Seeds of Wonder Journey School

 Are you a reflective, experienced teacher who is interested in helping to shape a new progressive school for children ages 12 weeks through 6 years old?
 If so, Seeds of Wonder Journey School is looking for you!
-We are looking for teachers NOW and LATER (summer 2019) – Please indicate in your cover letter when you are available to begin working.
+We are looking for teachers to start ASAP and also gathering resumes for summer and next school year – Please indicate in your cover letter when you are available to begin working.

 Our Mission: Childhood is sacred time.
 At Seeds of Wonder Journey School, children learn about their world by engaging their natural curiosities and creativity, and are guided to become socially capable problem solvers in a progressive Jewish environment.

 Families have the option of enrolling their child/ren either full time or part time.
 Seeds of Wonder is ideal for families who are looking for a loving, respectful, high quality environment where children learn and develop through inquiry and play.
 Our school philosophy is inspired by the schools for young children in Reggio Emilia, Italy and is influenced by Constructivist Theory and Howard Gardener’s theory of Multiple Intelligences.
 We seek to create a diverse community by valuing and honoring children and families of all backgrounds.

 3+ years working with young children in a group setting